-6.1 The following post holders may authorise RIPA applications where there is a likelihood of obtaining Confidential Information: Managing Director or deputy.

-6.2 The following post holders may authorise the use of a vulnerable person or a juvenile to be used as a Covert Human Intelligence Source: Managing Director, as Head of Paid Service or his or her deputy.

-6.3 The following post holders may authorise applications, reviews, renewals and cancellations of Directed Covert Surveillance of Covert Human Intelligence Sources: Managing Director s and Directors, or in their absence, the Head of Legal and Democratic Services.
+- 6.1 The following post holders may authorise RIPA applications where there is a likelihood of obtaining Confidential Information: Chief\Executive or deputy. - 6.2 The following post holders may authorise the use of a vulnerable person or a juvenile to be used as a Covert Human Intelligence Source: Chief Executive, as Head of Paid Service or his or her deputy. - 6.3 The following post holders may authorise applications, reviews, renewals and cancellations of Directed Covert Surveillance of Covert Human Intelligence Sources: Chief Executive, and or the named Director, or in their absence, the Head of Legal and Democratic Services.